Spend 5 Minutes To Learn

 Mathematics and statistics are key to the oddsmaking process today.
 It’s not just X’s and O’s.
 It requires a deeper level of research and understanding of the betting markets.
 All stats and data are crucial.

-Technology, mathematicians, and statisticians have now decades of research available.
-All incorporated into trends and odds that the oddsmakers now have in a couple of minutes, not days.
+Technology, mathematicians, and statisticians now have decades of research available.
+All this information is incorporated into trends and odds that the oddsmakers now have in a couple of minutes, not days.

 Yes, they are.
 The power ratings still have big value to the oddsmaking process, but there is much more to it.
 You need to understand the bettor’s behavior, manage risks, and contemplate the public’s reaction to the lines all play a part in the odds creation.